openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/ptq_introduction.md

 This API has two main capabilities to apply 8-bit post-training quantization:

 * :doc:`Basic quantization <basic_quantization_flow>` - the simplest quantization flow that allows applying 8-bit integer quantization to the model.
+A representative calibration dataset is only needed in this case.
 * :doc:`Quantization with accuracy control <quantization_w_accuracy_control>` - the most advanced quantization flow that allows applying 8-bit quantization to the model with accuracy control.
-A validation dataset and accuracy metrics should be available in this case.
+Calibration and validation datasets, and accuracy metrics are needed in this case.

 Additional Resources
 ####################